jyhsu2000/ArUcoMarkerTool/README.md

     python detect.py
     ```
 2. Choose `ArUco Dictionary`
-3. Aim the lens on the ArUco marker.
+3. Aim the lens on the ArUco markers.

 ## Screenshot